 These individual tables were then compiled into three-dimensional arrays, or “bricks,” of data, one for each survey, such that each “page” was an individual participant’s responses.
-To get the contingency table for CA, we summed each array along the pages into a

-pseudo-contingency table, which contained the responses as count data.
+To get the contingency table for CA, we summed each array along the pages into a pseudo- -contingency table, which contained the responses as count data.
 The CAs for the experiments were performed on each pseudo-contingency table separately, and the PLSC was performed using both at the same time.
 To get the distance matrix for the MDS, we computed a distance matrix for each of the bricks, so that the distance in each cell represented the distance between participants.

 We only performed one MFA, on the results of the AS.
 To get the tables for MFA, we separated the AS brick into separate bricks for French and American participants and summed each along the pages, resulting